 In normal course of business, the Group sells air cargo transportation services through general sales agents.
-Certain portion of Group's air cargo transportation services (2022: AZN 731,322 thousand and 2021: AZN 667,592 thousand) are sold through related parties under common control, who act as general sales agents.
+Certain portion of Group's air cargo transportation services (2023: AZN 308,746 thousand and 2022: AZN 731,322 thousand) are sold through related parties under common control, who act as general sales agents.
 Critical judgement is applied by management in considering whether general sales agents act as agents or principals in relation to the services provided to final customers.

 Management considers whether agent has performance obligation to provide services to the customer or whether the agent's obligation is to facilitate the services provided by the Group.
 Group management assessed and concluded that the Group is primarily responsible for fulfilling the promise to provide the service and it has discretion in establishing the price for the air cargo transportation service, even though agents bear credit risks associated with payments from final customers.
-Consequently, all revenue is recognised at gross amount from final customer and commission paid to agents is recognized as operating expense.
+Consequently, all revenue is recognised at gross amount from final customer and commission paid to agents is recognised as operating expense.